Remaining Maturity definition

 • Early Maturity Date means the date notified to the Investor as such in the Early Maturity Notice;

-• Class C Maturity Date means [ ] (or, if such day is not a Business Day, the next succeeding Business Day thereafter).
+• Revolving Maturity Date means the date which is five years after the Closing Date or, if such date is not a Business Day, the first Business Day thereafter.

-• Latest Maturity Date means, as of any date of determination, the latest maturity or expiration date applicable to any Loan or Commitment hereunder at such time, including the latest maturity or expiration date of any Term Loan or Term Commitment.
+• Latest Maturity Date means, at any date of determination, the latest maturity or expiration date applicable to any Loan or Commitment hereunder at such time, including the latest maturity or expiration date of any Other Term Loan, any Other Term Commitment, any Other Revolving Loan or any Other Revolving Commitment, in each case as extended in accordance with this Agreement from time to time.

 • Springing Maturity Date has the meaning specified in the definition of “Maturity Date”.